 - Items that the company currently has in inventory.
 These include the materials in stock and also those in the pipeline from suppliers.

-- Detailed data to do proper planning, such as production process, labor and machine standards, lot sizing techniques, and more.
+- Detailed data to properly plan, such as production process, labor and machine standards, lot sizing techniques, and more.

 Drawbacks of MRP